-Requirements for Pharmacist Vaccine Administration
+Pharmacist Vaccine Administration

-A pharmacist may become certified to administer the influenza, pneumococcal, meningococcal, and shingles vaccine to adults within an established protocol under a licensed supervising physician.
+A pharmacist may become certified to administer the influenza, pneumococcal, meningococcal, and shingles vaccines to adults within an established protocol under a licensed supervising physician.
 A pharmacist is permitted to administer epinephrine to treat any allergic reaction resulting from a vaccine.
-The protocol between the pharmacist and the supervising physician dictates which types of patients to whom the pharmacist may administer allowable vaccines.14 The terms, scope, and conditions set forth in the protocol must be appropriate to the pharmacist's training and certification.
-A supervising physician must review the administration of vaccines by the pharmacist.15 A pharmacist is required to provide the Board a copy of the protocol.16
+The protocol between the pharmacist and the supervising physician dictates which types of patients to whom the pharmacist may administer allowable vaccines.
+The terms, scope, and conditions set forth in the protocol must be appropriate to the pharmacist's training and certification.
+A supervising physician must review the administration of vaccines by the pharmacist.
+A pharmacist is required to provide the Board a copy of the protocol.
+A